Definition of Business Risk

 The different types are as follows:

-- Social Types: These kinds of risks are generally driven by customer behavior or common social practice.
+- Social Types: These risks are generally driven by customer behavior or common social practice.
 Common examples of such types are changes in fashion, change in the preference of customers, change in income, and change in the consumption of customers.

-- Managerial Types: Risks driven by the decision of the management which maybe not be favorable to the business.
+- Managerial Types: The management’s decisions drive risks that may not be favorable to the business.

 Example